 Having heard, seen and read a lot about our charity’s work and my parents’ endless efforts in Linda Compound, near the capital city of Lusaka, I went with great expectations, on the one hand, and with an open heart and mind, on the other, to just see it for myself and ‘take it all in,’ as my mother said I should.
 My first trip should have been back in 2018, yet was postponed several times due to travel restrictions.
 It was a long wait but totally worth it.
 Looking back at these last weeks, I wouldn’t have missed it for anything!

 After a long journey, including an 11-hour lay-over at Dubai Airport on a less-than-comfortable ‘sleeping’ chair, I felt surprisingly good the next morning.
 I guess the strong cup of tea helped.
 Martin Meredith’s The State of Africa was my companion on the journey.
-I had previously started reading Thomas Pakenham’s The Scramble for Africa, yet reading of King Leopold’s atrocities (first chapter), made me to prefer reading about Africa’s independence rather than Europe’s colonialism…
+I had previously started reading Thomas Pakenham’s The Scramble for Africa, but preferred reading about Africa’s independence rather than Europe’s colonialism…

 In Dubai I met up with two good friends who joined our mission trip: Samuel (aka Sam ‘the Man’) and Erich (aka Enrico).
 Both in their mid-sixties, these lovely guys gave their time and resources to serve the wonderful kids and staff of FCTrelief Zambia Foundation.